ivs-kuleuven/platosim3/docs/source/InputFile.md

 * a file comprising a time series for the operating temperature of the FEE,
 * and a file comprising a time series for the operating temperature of the CCD.

-These are described @ref supplementaryFiles "here".
+These are described @ref SupplementaryFiles "here".